mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-06"></a>
 [Back to top](#top)
 ## AZ-06 -- Rep. David Schweikert (R)
+### Committees
+David Schweikert is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016